MAHIMAKRITI/MAHIMAKRITI/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-The sole reason behind this account is to act as a diary to document my journey across the different facets of data analytics.
-I majored in Computer Science and am currently work as a Software Developer but data exploration and visualisation is where my heart lies and I intend to work across a varied variety of projects to develop and learn new skills.
+⭐The sole reason behind this account is to act as a diary to document my journey as I explore the different facets of data analytics. <br> ⭐ I majored in Computer Science and am currently work as a Software Developer but data exploration and visualisation is where my heart lies and I intend to work across a varied variety of projects to develop and learn new skills.</br>
-You can find my tableau account here - https://public.tableau.com/app/profile/mahima.kriti#!/ Connect with me on gmail here - kritimahima17@gmail.com
+⭐You can find my tableau account here - https://public.tableau.com/app/profile/mahima.kriti#!/
+<br> ⭐Connect with me on gmail here - kritimahima17@gmail.com</br>